-The latest FY 2014-15 EOI budget includes \$2,180,000 in CDBG funding and \$1,480,000 in General Funds for a total of City funding of \$3,660,000.
-PDC also anticipates receiving \$100,000 from the Northwest Area Foundation (NWAF) and \$57,844 from Multnomah County, for a total EOI program budget of \$3,817,266.
-The CDBG funds will be provided to PDC through the subrecipient contract with PHB; the General Funds will be included in the overall intergovernmental agreement (IGA) with CBO that will be considered by the PDC Board later in June 2014.
+The latest FY 2015-16 EOI budget includes \$2,141,840 in CDBG funding and \$2,200,547 in general funds for total City funding of \$4,342,387.
+PDC also anticipates using funds from the following other sources for EOI activities: \$175,000 in Enterprise Zone (E-Zone) Community Contribution funds, \$163,333 in Northwest Area Foundation (NWAF), and \$59,117 in Multnomah County funds.
+The total EOI program budget therefore is \$4,739,837.
+The CDBG funds will be provided to PDC through the subrecipient contract with PHB; the general funds will be included in the overall intergovernmental agreement (IGA) with CBO that will be considered by the PDC Board later in June 2015.
 The overall budget for EOI with all funding sources is shown in Table 1.
 Funds from both the PHB contract and IGA with CBO will be provided on a reimbursement invoicing basis with the respective City bureau.